-Iain worked with colleagues on long-term town centre projects in Wantage and Banbury as a town team co-ordinator, and currently leads a part-time Independent Shops Project in Abingdon.
-He has jointly run a ‘pop up shop’ project in Wallingford, worked with local partners on a town centre vitality project for Swindon, and held an Interim role for Banbury BID.
+Iain worked with colleagues on long-term town centre projects in Wantage and Banbury as a town team co-ordinator, and lead a part-time Independent Shops Project in Abingdon.
+He has jointly run a ‘pop up shop’ project in Wallingford, worked with local partners on a town centre vitality project for Swindon.

 “Great to meet you and sounds like you’re doing a brilliant job for your town.”
 From FaceBook

 The Wantage Town Team – with team mate Mim Norvell, supported by Neil Wild – worked on a range of initiatives including opening the Flashop pop up shop and a community space on the town’s Mill Street as well as developing the Wantage & Grove Loyalty scheme, facilitating creation of the Wantage presents… public performance and art thread, producing new town maps, what’s on guides, #shoplocal short films, a ‘Now and then’ Museum expo, a series of town trails and window display projects, plus commissioning a GoogleMyBusiness initiative http://lovewantage.uk/

 “…a lot of us independents wouldn’t be here without the help of the town team.”
 Town Centre business owner

 “You are doing a brilliant job!!!
 We wouldn’t be here without your help.”
 Town Centre business owner

 In October 2013 the Vale of White Horse District Council announced that: “The number of shop units currently lying vacant in the district has reached a five year low.”
 It added: “The big success story for the district has been Wantage where the vacancy rate has more than halved in the last twelve months.”

 “Well done to you guys, you have been great for the town.
 It’s amazing to see the difference you and Mim have made.
 Thank you!”
 From FaceBook